-AB 1534 would allow health plans to include HIV specialists as eligible primary care providers (PCPs), if the provider requests primary care provider status and meets the health insurer's eligibility criteria for all specialists seeking primary care provider status.
+AB 993 would allow health plans to include HIV specialists as eligible primary care providers (PCPs), if the provider requests PCP status and meets the health insurer's eligibility criteria for all specialists seeking PCP status.

-- As defined in Section 14254 of the Welfare & Institutions Code, "Primary care provider" means a physician or nonphysician medical practitioner who has the responsibility for providing initial and primary care to patients, for maintaining continuity of patient care, and for initiating referrals for specialist care.
-This means providing care for the majority of health care problems, including but not limited to preventive services, acute and chronic conditions, and psychosocial issues. - "HIV Specialist" means a physician, physician assistant, or a nurse practitioner who meets the criteria for an HIV specialist as published by the American Academy of HIV Medicine or the HIV Medicine Association, or who is contracted to provide outpatient medical care under the federal Ryan White Comprehensive AIDS Resources Emergency (CARE) Act of 1990 (Public Law 101381).
+- As defined in Section 14254 of the Welfare & Institutions Code, "primary care provider" means a physician or nonphysician medical practitioner who has the responsibility for providing initial and primary care to patients, for maintaining continuity of patient care, and for initiating referrals for specialist care.
+This means providing care for the majority of health care problems, including but not limited to preventive services, acute and chronic conditions, and psychosocial issues. - "HIV specialist" means a physician, physician assistant, or a nurse practitioner who meets the criteria for an HIV specialist as published by the American Academy of HIV Medicine or the HIV Medicine Association, or who is contracted to provide outpatient medical care under the federal Ryan White Comprehensive AIDS Resources Emergency (CARE) Act of 1990 (Public Law 101381).

-The full text of AB 1534 can be found in Appendix A
+The full text of AB 993 is located in Appendix A.